Please read the entire farm and position description before filling out an online application.

 Pay and Benefits:

-• All workers covered by workplace comp insurance.
+• All workers are covered by workplace comp insurance.

 • Pay starts at $17-19/ hour depending on experience.
 Quarterly evaluations with potential for performance-based raises up to $20/ hour, or $22/ hour for individuals who take on extra responsibilities such as administration or management.

-• up to 5 days off during the peak-season, if scheduled into the farm calendar by end of April or within one month of hiring date (if starting after April).
+• up to 5 days off during the peak-season, if scheduled into the farm calendar by end of April or within one month of hiring date for those who join the team after April.

 • vast quantities of produce!

-• individualized learning and professional development plans based on interests
+• individualized learning and development plans based on interests

-• We have several options for affordable/ subsidized crew housing on and near the farm, including a tiny-home style cabin, and rented rooms in a shared house
+• We have several options for affordable/ subsidized crew housing on and near the farm, including a tiny-home style cabin, and rented rooms in a shared farmhouse

 Start and end dates: